 “As concerning the resurrection, I will merely say that all men will come from the grave as they lie down, whether old or young; there will not be ‘added unto their stature one cubit,’ neither taken from it; all will be raised by the power of God, having spirit in their bodies, and not blood.”
 (Teachings of the Prophet Joseph Smith 199)

-The idea that spirit would replace blood in future bodies has been echoed by other Mormon authorities, including Brigham Young, who led the Mormon pioneers, and as recently as Howard Hunter, who was president of the LDS Church while I was a missionary.
+The idea that spirit would replace blood in future bodies has been echoed by other Mormon authorities.
+They include Brigham Young, who led the Mormon pioneers.
+And they have also been as recent as Howard Hunter, who was president of the LDS Church while I was a missionary.

 “It will be so with every person who receives a resurrection; the blood will not be resurrected with the body, being designed only to sustain the life of the present organization.
 When that is dissolved, and we again obtain our bodies by the power of the resurrection, that which we now call the life of the body, and which is formed from the food we eat and the water we drink will be supplanted by another element; for flesh and blood cannot inherit the Kingdom of God.”
 (Discourses of Brigham Young 374)

 “There is a separation of the spirit and the body at the time of death.
 The resurrection will again unite the spirit with the body, and the body becomes a spiritual body, one of flesh and bones but quickened by the spirit instead of blood.
 Thus, our bodies after the resurrection, quickened by the spirit, shall become immortal and never die.
 This is the meaning of the statements of Paul that ‘there is a natural body, and there is a spiritual body’ and ‘that flesh and blood cannot inherit the kingdom of God.’
 The natural body is flesh and blood, but quickened by the spirit instead of blood, it can and will enter the kingdom.”
 (Teachings of Howard W Hunter 16)